 From chunky pinky rings to delicate embellished bands, here’s some of our favourite signet rings to add to your jewellery collection…

-Available in silver and gold, Daisy’s Birds of Paradise oval signet ring features a delicate imprint of florals.
+Available in 18ct gold, Daisy’s bloom signet ring features a wild daisy symbol.

 Available in rose gold and gold, this heart-shaped ring can be personalised with a single letter.
 Cute!